Doomlazer/EQ1-CDR/README.md

 <img src="pics/pal3.gif" width="800" alt="Example gif showing how palette issues in the CD version diminish the beautiful backgrounds."></img>

-Looking at the red fish with the key produces a message error (one of many):
+The screenshot below shows looking at the red fish with the key produces an error (one of many):

 <img src="pics/MsgCD.png" width="600" alt="Example image showing broken a broken message in the retail version."></img>